longfuxu/Interplay_Between_DNAPol_and_SSB/README.md

 # DNA Polymerase and SSB Interaction Analysis

-This repository houses a comprehensive suite of analytical tools designed to investigate the dynamic interactions between DNA polymerase and Single-Strand Binding (SSB) protein at both single-molecule and ensemble levels.
-These tools enable quantitative characterization of the mechanistic interplay between these essential replication proteins, providing insights into fundamental processes of DNA metabolism.
+This repository contains the full codebase associated with our [manuscript](https://www.biorxiv.org/content/10.1101/2025.03.07.642097v1), providing a comprehensive suite of analytical tools for studying the dynamic interactions between DNA polymerase and Single-Strand Binding (SSB) proteins.
+The toolkit supports both single-molecule and ensemble-level analyses, enabling quantitative characterization of the mechanistic interplay between these essential components of the DNA replication machinery.

 The repository is structured into three primary modules, each addressing specific aspects of DNA-protein interactions: